sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 ## Scope

-The functionaity covered in this test plan is:
+The functionalty covered in this test plan is:
 * system ports,
 * router interfaces, when configured on multiple cards, and
 * neighbors, when learned on local and remote ports.